Raku/raku.org/README.md

   * Be nice.

-  * Don't hesitate to link to pages you wrote yourself, if they are helpful to a broader Perl 6 audience.
+  * Don't hesitate to link to pages you wrote yourself, if they are helpful to a broader Raku audience.

-  * If you have a Perl 6 blog, get it included in the planetsix.perl.org feed instead.
-Talk to \[Coke\] on [#perl6](https://chat.mibbit.com/?channel=%23perl6&server=irc.freenode.net).
+  * If you have a Raku blog, get it included in the https://planet.raku.org feed instead.
+Talk to \[Coke\] on [#raku](https://chat.mibbit.com/?channel=%23raku&server=irc.freenode.net).

   * If you intend to change the layout, consider what happens when: